-Through our licensing agency the journey of becoming foster-parents took a worth-while investment of our time, focus, and emotional energy.
-It involved having a home-study completed by an assigned caseworker who conducted several interviews of my husband and myself on various topics such as: education, employment, relationships, social life, family background and finances to name a few.
+Through our licensing agency, the journey of becoming foster-parents took a worthwhile investment of our time, focus, and emotional energy.
+It involved having a home-study completed by an assigned caseworker who conducted several interviews with my husband and me on various topics such as education, employment, relationships, social life, family background, and finances to name a few.
 It also included our giving references, and fingerprints for background checks, and required that we look at our readiness and reasons for wanting to foster.
 We learned that as meticulous as the home-study process had been it was in place to protect the children as well as those discerning the process of fostering.

 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
 Galatians 6:9

 In addition to the home-study the state of Arizona required our taking 30 hours of parent training classes called PS-MAPP –Parenting for Safety and Permanency Model Approach to Partnerships in Parenting.
-We attended these sessions in 6 hour segments on 5 consecutive Saturdays.
-Although this training did not commit us to becoming a foster or adoptive parent, it helped us process and carefully consider what the best route would be for our family.
+We attended these sessions in 6-hour segments on 5 consecutive Saturdays.
+Although this training did not commit us to become foster or adoptive parents, it helped us process and carefully consider what the best route would be for our family.

-It was through these training classes we learned that we would be opening our hearts and home to children who were abused, abandoned and/or neglected and in desperate need of stability and healing.
-These sessions went into details of children’s life stories and the types of, and varying levels of abuse they’d endured.
-For my husband and I it was gut wrenching dose of reality that brought our motives more clearly into view.
+It was through these training classes we learned that we would be opening our hearts and home to children who were abused, abandoned, and/or neglected and in desperate need of stability and healing.
+These sessions went into detail about children’s life stories and the types of, and varying levels of abuse they’d endured.
+For my husband and I, it was a gut-wrenching dose of reality that brought our motives more clearly into view.
 If we thought we might want to protect and hold onto these children forever it most likely wasn’t going to happen because re-unification with the bio family was a priority.
-If a bio parent was making a genuine effort to reform themselves we might have these children in our homes for a time with no guarantee as to their ability to cope, heal or length of stay.
+If a bio parent was making a genuine effort to reform themselves we might have these children in our homes for a time with no guarantee as to their ability to cope, heal, or length of stay.

 We had to gauge the strength of our hearts to love with the possibility of letting go.
-With our both having suffered great losses, my husband, who in junior high, lost his 35 year old father to a brain tumor and myself, with the loss of my young son in a car accident, to address this was not an easy task.
-It required a lot of prayer, discussion, faith and unconditional love on our parts.
+With our both suffering great losses, my husband, who was in junior high, lost his 35-year-old father to a brain tumor, and myself, with the loss of my young son in a car accident, addressing this was not an easy task.
+It required a lot of prayers, discussion, faith, and unconditional love on our part.

-Along the journey I couldn’t help but think what a wonderful father, my husband would be.
+Along the journey, I couldn’t help but think what a wonderful father, my husband would be.
 He was a catechist of pre-K children for nearly 8 years.
-While engaged we couldn’t walk onto his church grounds without many of these now growing children running up to him to give a quick hug and share their latest adventures.
-There was also the recent occurrence at our church when he was ushering.
-This particular Sunday a precious 3 year little old girl burst through her family to run up to him and leaped into his arms.
+While engaged we couldn’t walk onto his church grounds without many of these now grown children running up to him to give a quick hug and share their latest adventures.
+There was also a recent occurrence at our church when he was ushering.
+This particular Sunday a precious 3-year little old girl burst through her family to run up to him and leaped into his arms.
 Thinking he knew this adorable child when he put her down I asked him, who she was.
 He said, “I have no idea!
 This is the first time I’ve ever met her!”
-Here again was a little one with Patti.
-We came to learn that she and her husband were also foster-parents and had fostered close to 30 children throughout their years and adopting 3 of their own.
+Here again, was a little one with Patti.
+We came to learn that she and her husband were also foster-parents and had fostered close to 30 children throughout their years and adopted 3 of their own.

 And then it happened.
 The test.

-When Sunday came we attended early Mass at our church then afterwards the Knights of Columbus pancake breakfast to grab a bite to eat and support the parish.
-My husband being a Knight also served and enjoyed the camaraderie of his brother Knights.
-As we got ready to leave my husband asked if he could stay since the Knights were short handed for the next Mass and breakfast.
+When Sunday came we attended early Mass at our church then afterward the Knights of Columbus pancake breakfast to grab a bite to eat and support the parish.
+My husband is a Knight who also served and enjoyed the camaraderie of his brother Knights.
+As we got ready to leave my husband asked if he could stay since the Knights were short-handed for the next Mass and breakfast.
 I said of course, then left with my parents for home.